PaperPrototype/voxels-unity-course/07 - Showcase 1/english.md

 Its showcase time!

 At the bottom of the page there is a "New Showcase Post" button.
+Use that to make a new showcase post... but first things first you need a screenshot or youtube video for your post!

-First thing;s first you need a screenshot or youtube video for your post.
 If you have a youtube video you can embed it into your post by doing the following:

 ```
 ![](https://www.youtube.com/watch?v=iw8U47Nz2TA)